lsst-dm/dmtn-020/index.rst

 - The :jira_field:`Story Points` field set to a (non-zero!) estimate of the effort required to complete the epic in terms of :term:`SP`\s (see :ref:`above <sec-effort>`).
+- For non-bucket epics, two named individuals listed in the :jira_field:`reviewers` field.
+The reviewers should:

+    - Be from a team other than that which is scheduled to work on the epic;
+    - Have agreed to act as reviewers for the epic;
+    - Check and confirm the epic deliverable before it is loaded to the plan.

+  See :ref:`sec-epic-done` for a detailed description of the epic review process.

 Be aware that: